aliya2702/SpeakEasy/README.md

 Speakeasy is your personal AI communication coach available Introducing Speakeasy — your personal AI Voice Communication Coach available 24/7 for free!
-✅ Filler words highlighted in red automatically
+* Filler words highlighted in red automatically
-✅ Emotion detected from your speech instantly
+* Emotion detected from your speech instantly
-✅ AI rewrites your message with clarity and confidence ✅ Murf AI Falcon TTS voices it back in human voice
+* AI rewrites your message with clarity and confidence
-✅ Practice Mode with 6 challenges and AI scoring
+* Murf AI Falcon TTS voices it back in human voice *Practice Mode with 6 challenges and AI scoring
-✅ Progress Dashboard tracking your improvement
+* Progress Dashboard tracking your improvement
-✅ 12 languages supported
+* 12 languages supported
-✅ Completely personalised experience
+* Completely personalised experience

 Not just a chatbot.
 Not just a voice assistant.
 A complete communication training platform —